Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

 #### Miscellaneous

 1. __Remove margins from gnuplot saved eps__:
-    Congfiguring margins inside gnuplot is tricky, instead use `eps2eps` removes margins from eps files saved from gnuplot.
+    Configuring margins inside gnuplot is tricky, instead use `eps2eps` removes margins from eps files saved from gnuplot.
 Save the figure in eps using gnuplot, use `eps2eps` to convert to a temporary `eps` and then convert the eps to pdf to generate a pdf with no unnecessary margins.
 Here's a simple bash function to do that easily.
 Just run this `topdf test.eps`.

     <details>
     <summary>Bash function</summary>